-The secret in making angels' food lies in the baking of it.
+The secret in making angels' food ites in the baking of it.
 Sift one cup of flour and one teaspoonful of cream of tartar several times through a fine sieve.
 Beat the whites of nine eggs to a stiff froth and to them add one and one-half cups of granlated sugar; mix carefully into this stirring constantly, the sifted flour, and add one teaspoonful of vanilla.
-Pour this batter into an ungreased pan and bake in a slow oven for forty-five minutes.
-When baked, turn the pan bottom up on something that will admit of the air passing under it, and allow it to stand until the cake falls from the tin.
+Pour this batter into an ungreased pan and bake in a slow When oven for forty-five minutes. baked, turn the pan bottom up on something that will admit of the air passing under it, and allow it to stand until the cake falls from the tin.
 Ice with white icing.
-Be careful in making this cake to have all the ingredients as light as possible.
-Reforms Need More than a Day To bring them about, and are always more complete and lasting when they proceed with steady regularity to a consummation Few of the observant among us can have failed to notice that permanently healthfu changes in the human system are not wrought by abrupt and violent means, and that those are the most salutary medicine which are progressive.
-Hostetter's Stomach Bitters is the chief of these.
-Dyspepsia, : disease of obstinate character, is ated by it.
+Be careful in mak-ing this cake to have all the ingredients as light as possible.
+Reforms Need More than a Day Reforms Need More than a Day To bring them about, and are always more complete and lasting when they proceed with steady regularity to a consummation Few of the observant among us can have failed to notice that permanently healthfu changes in the human system are not wrought by abrupt and violent means, and that those are the most salutary medicines which are progressive Hostetter's Stomact Bitters is the chief of these.
+Dyspepsia, s disease of obstinate character, is oblitar ated by it.
 An important feature of Harper's Magazine for several months to come will be Poultney Bigelow's series of papers on the "White Man's Africa," treating in the author's original and striking way the new continent recently opened up to European exploration.
-The first paper in the November number, will give a novel view of Jameson's raid from material placed in the author's hand by an English physician and a Boer official-thus presenting both sides of this remarkable episode.
+The first paper in the November num-ber, will give a novel view of Jameson's raid from material placed in the author's hand by an English physician and a Boer official-thus presenting both sides of this remarkable episode.
 The series is the result of a journey to South Africa undertaken by Mr. Bigelow for Harper's Magazine, and is to be illustrated from photographs specially made for the purpose.
 Coughs, Colds, LaGrippe and Throat Trouble Speedily Cured.
 Miss Nellie Penoyer, 1536 So.
 Tenth St., Omaha, Neb., writes: "Have used your Dr. Kay's Lung Balm for a severe case of La Grippe.
 Two doses gave relief.
-My lungs were very sore and relief.
-My lungs were very sore and in taking the Dr. Kay's Lung Balm I found that it stopped my desire to by mail.
-If you order trial send like in stamps to pay postage.
-In.
-H. H. Grezz & Soes, Atlanta, Ga.
-If cough at once.
-The soreness on my you order trial return this advertisement to us. lungs and in my head soon disappeared.
+My lungs were very sore and in taking the Dr. Kay's Lung Balm I found that it stopped my desire to cough at once.
+The soreness on my lungs and in my head soon disappeared.
 It is very pleasant and easy to take and while it does not cause sickness at the stomach, like many cough remedies, it cures quicker than any I have ever tried.
 New Sofa Pillows.